Jörg Müller: Racing career

 Born in Kerkrade, Netherlands, Müller won the titles in 1989 German Formula Opel Lotus Challenge and in 1989 European Formula Ford 1600.

 The 1994, German Formula Three Champion won a Supertouring car race for BMW in 1995 and the 1995-1996 Spa 24 Hours as well as the 1996 Formula 3000 Championship for team RSM Helmut Marko Lola-Zytek.
 He also won the prestigious Macau Grand Prix in 1993.

-From 1997 to 1998, Müller was a Formula One testdriver for Arrows and Sauber-Petronas, before joining the BMW-WilliamsF1 project to do tests for engines and Michelin tyres from 1999 to 2001.
+From 1997 to 1998, Müller was a Formula One test driver for Arrows and Sauber-Petronas, before joining the BMW-WilliamsF1 project to do tests for engines and Michelin tyres from 1999 to 2001.
 He never managed to race in Formula One though, and was the first F3000 champion since the series' inception to fail to make the step up.

 From 1997 to 2000 he was also busy in sportscar racing, with drives for Nissan (and Porsche in the FIA GT Championship, 1998).
 He was part of the team that was winning the 24 Hours of Daytona in a Porsche 911 GT1 and leading the 1999 24 Hours of Le Mans for 18 hours in a BMW V12 LMR.

 In 2000 (BMW V12 LMR) and 2001 (BMW M3 GTR V8), Müller was successful in the American Le Mans Series (ALMS) for BMW and Schnitzer Motorsport, having won the 2001 ALMS GT title.

 From the 2002 to 2005 season, Müller drove BMW 3 Series (E46) touring cars for the Schnitzer-operated works squad BMW Team Deutschland (also called BMW Team Germany) in the FIA European Touring Car Championship (now WTCC), and used BMW 3 Series (E90) touring cars in seasons after 2005.
 From 2002, he and Dirk Müller participated in the ETCC and WTCC until the latter left for the ALMS after 2006.

 The 2004 24 Hours Nürburgring was won by both Müllers (and Hans-Joachim Stuck) with the BMW M3 GTR V8 that had been raced successfully in the 2001 ALMS.
 In 2005, the Müllers finished 2nd behind their sister car.

 In 2006 Müller finished second in the World Touring Car Championship (WTCC).
 The following year, in Dirk Müller's absence, Augusto Farfus - joining fresh from Alfa Romeo - became Müller's new teammate for the 2007-09 seasons.
 Müller finished seventh in the 2007 championship, seventh again in 2008, and sixth in 2009.

 For 2010 BMW reduced its WTCC squad down to two cars.
 Müller left the WTCC and became part of BMW's Le Mans Series team.
 This move brought immediate success in the form of an overall win for Müller at the 24 Hours Nürburgring in an M3 GT2.
 This victory was shared with Augusto Farfus, Pedro Lamy, and Uwe Alzen.
 In November Müller teamed up with Dirk Werner at the Intercontinental Le Mans Cup and the pair won the 1000km of Zhuhai for BMW Team Schnitzer.